jazzband/django-axes/docs/7_architecture.rst

 attempts and failures the same way Django does via authentication signals.

-The login flows can be customized and the Axes authentication backend, middleware, and handlers can easily be swapped to alternative implementations.
+The login flows can be customized and the Axes authentication backend, middleware, and signal receivers can easily be swapped to alternative implementations.